speckdavid/symk/README.md

 ```

 ## Generating A Single Optimal Solution
-We recommend to use the following configuration which uses bidirectional search.
+We recommend using the following configuration which uses bidirectional search.

 ```console
 ./fast-downward.py domain.pddl problem.pddl --search "sym-bd()"